 1. Have you worked with companies like mine?

-Not only should your potential partner have experience with similar companies, they should be able to give you details on the project, what worked, what didn’t work and
+Not only should your potential partner have experience with similar companies, they should be able to give you details on the project, what worked, what didn’t work and provide case studies and references.
+Don’t risk your time and money on a partner that doesn’t have the experience to get the job done right.

 2. What can I expect when it comes to implementation?